cd-athena/GREEM/README.md

 - Python
 - Anaconda or Miniconda
 - FFMPEG
+- NVIDIA & CUDA

 # Installation

-The [Installation README](INSTALL.md) contains the necessary steps to install all dependencies in order to run `GAIATools`.
+The [Installation README](INSTALL.md) contains the necessary steps to install all dependencies in order to run `GREEM`.

 ## Quick Setup